For Immediate Release

 4. Last Words 3:52 (Mike Visaggio) (The answer is already in our hearts)

 Mike Visaggio piano, organ, synthesizers

 Saint John Coleman vocals

 Peter Matuchniak guitars

 The official release date will be February 28th 2019

 Pre-orders from the band via check or PayPal at firstname.lastname@example.org

 CONTACT INFORMATION: email@example.com to correspond with Mike Visaggio.

-Press inquiries: Glass Onyon PR, PH: 828-350-8158, firstname.lastname@example.org
+Press inquiries: Glass Onyon PR, PH: 828-350-8158 (USA), firstname.lastname@example.org